IV:07:04 Leave Policies

 After the thirty (30) working days following the birth of a child or placement for adoption or, if extended, after employee's physician determines that the employee should be released, thus ending the period of sick leave, the employee may use accrued annual leave or leave without pay for the remainder of the four-month parental leave.

-Accrued annual leave and compensatory time may be used for the entire leave period.
+Accrued annual leave may be used for the entire leave period.

 F. Leave of Absence